nextcloud/integration_openstreetmap/README.md

 ### Admin settings

 There is a "Connected accounts" **admin** settings section to manage your API keys.
-Both Mapbox and Maptiler API keys have default values.
-* The Mapbox API key is used by the embedded map search.
-The default key has a very large quota.
+The Maptiler API key has a default value.
-* The Maptiler API is used to get vector map tiles.
+It is used to get vector map tiles.
 The default key is very limited.
 You can get a free API key on https://www.maptiler.com .